Namchee/pleasantcord/README.md

 Discord has [NSFW Channel System](https://support.discord.com/hc/en-us/articles/115000084051-NSFW-Channels-and-Content).
 Unfortunately, it can't prevent NSFW content to be posted on SFW channels and still requires manual moderation.
 This bot aims to fix that.

+> Disclaimer: Due to limited time and ideas, the bot can only cover the NSFW contents in spoiler tags

 ## License

 This project is licensed under [MIT License](LICENSE)